The Intuitive Empath And The Gift Of Caring

 Empaths often feel the person they are speaking to, watching, listening to, or interacting with.
 Empaths experience the sensation of the other person’s feelings as though they were their own.

 That’s why an empath, highly sensitive or otherwise, can sometimes feel drained or exhausted from caring too much.
-For that reason, an intuitive empath, or a person who resonates with empathy and intuition, might benefit from understanding that they actually do process information and feel differently from others.
+For that reason, an intuitive empath, or a person who resonates with empathy and intuition, might benefit from understanding that they do process information and feel differently from others.
 Empaths don’t always notice the difference, making it difficult to understand why others don’t care enough.

-As an intuitive empath, you might be wondering how to protect yourself.
 Any empath’s survival guide life hacks will likely suggest that you distance yourself from others when necessary.

 While empathy and intuition are wonderful traits to possess, empaths often feel the need to help their neighbor before helping themselves.
 Depending on the type of empath you are, you might struggle more with anxiety or the desire to be introverted when managing your empath traits.